-6.3.4.
-Incentive Effects of Earning More Autonomy
+6.3.4 Incentive Effects of Earning More Autonomy

 It is possible that managers were motivated by the status or career benefits conferred from managing SOEs with greater autonomy.
-In this section, I consider whether the ability to earn more autonomy was driving the effects of the program, that is, are firms responding to autonomy (e.g., undertaking investments) to earn a higher level of autonomy?
-Specifically, for the first 10 years of the program, firms could earn their way either from no autonomy to one of the two lower levels (Miniratna Categories II and I), or go
+In this section, I consider whether the ability to earn more autonomy was driving the effects of the program. i.e. are firms responding to autonomy (e.g. undertaking investments) to earn a higher level of autonomy?
+Specifically, for the first ten years of the program, firms could earn their way either from no autonomy to one of the two lower levels (Miniratna Categories II and I), or go from being Miniratna Category-II to Miniratna Category-I. The highest level of autonomy (Navratna) was granted by the government rather than earned by a firm until 2006.
+Therefore, for the first ten years of program, impacts on Miniratna Category-I firms were not driven by the desire for greater autonomy since this could not earned.
+I compare treatment effects of these firms relative to control firms in Table 9, and find that the effects are positive and statistically significant.
+Thus, while it is possible that incentive effects of earning more autonomy are part of the total program effects, there are substantial positive effects of the program net of these effects.22